Shramkoweb/Portfolio/_posts/introducing-the-new-shramko.dev.md

 description: How I built a modern portfolio in 2022, and a list of technologies used
 createDate: 2022-08-13T13:31:25.041Z
 updateData: 2022-09-25T12:03:53.360Z
-tags: [Website Redesign, Next.JS, React, Tailwind, Developer Portfolio, Portfolio, Website]
+keywords: [Website Redesign, Next.JS, React, Tailwind, Developer Portfolio, Portfolio, Website]
 featured: true
 ---